Phumzile-hub/Myprofile/README.md

 Welcome to my profile.
+Here, you can explore my skills, achievements, and professional journey in greater detail.
+I’ve included links to my Padlet and LinkedIn, where you can view my full portfolio, qualifications, and project work.

-Here you will find out more about my skills and achievements,  link to my padlet  and linkedin available to showcase my experiences,qualifications and projets.
-Look out for a weather and location feature on the home page.
+Be sure to check out the weather and location feature on the home page for an enhanced and interactive user experience.